dbdespot/pysewer/README.md

 ### Building Data

 The buildings data can include Polygon, MultiPolygon, or Point geometries, where polygons will be converted to points (centroids).
+Ideally point geometries are preferred, however we added a function that converts polygons or multi-polygons to points.
 The GeoDataFrame should also have a valid CRS, which should match the CRS of the roads data.

 | Column Name      | Data Type                      | Description                                                                             |
 | ---------------- | ------------------------------ | --------------------------------------------------------------------------------------- |